fnproject/docs/fn/develop/func-file.md

     type: http
     source: /trigger-path
 ```
-`schema_version` represents the version of the specification for this file.
+**schema_version:** Represents the version of the specification for this file.

-`name` is the name and tag to which this function will be pushed to and the
-route updated to use it.
+**name:** Unique name for this function.

-`version` represents the current version of the function.
-When deploying, it is appended to the image as a tag.
+**version:** Represents the current version of the function.
+After deploying, it is appended to the image as a tag.

-`runtime` represents programming language runtime, for example,
+**runtime:** Represents programming language runtime, for example,
 'go', 'python', 'java', etc.  The runtime 'docker' will use the existing Dockerfile if one exists.
-Current valid values for runtime as of v0.5.40 are: go, java8, java9, java, java11, node, python, python3.6, python, python3.7, ruby, and kotlin.
+Current valid values for runtime as of v0.5.86 are: go, java8, java9, java, java11, node, python, python3.6, python, python3.7, ruby, and kotlin.

-`build_image` (optional) base Docker image to use for building your function.
+**build_image:** (Optional) Base Docker image used for building your function.
 Default images used are the `dev` tagged images from the [dockers repo](https://github.com/fnproject/dockers).

-`run_image` (optional) base Docker image to use for running your function, part of a multi-stage build.
+**run_image:** (Optional) Base Docker image used for running your function, as part of a multi-stage build.
 Function will be built with `build_image` and run with `run_image`.
 Default images used from the [dockers repo](https://github.com/fnproject/dockers).

-`cmd` (optional) execution command for jvm based runtimes
+**cmd:** (Optional) Execution command for jvm based runtimes.

-`entrypoint` (optional) execution entry point for native runtimes
+**entrypoint:** (Optional) Execution entry point for native runtimes.

-`memory` (optional) allows you to set a maximum memory threshold for this
+**memory:** (Optional) Maximum memory threshold for this
 function.
 If this function exceeds this limit during execution, it is stopped
 and error message is logged.
-Default: `128`.

-`timeout` (optional) is the maximum time a function will be allowed to run.
-Default is 30 seconds.
+Set this value in multiples of 64.
+The maximum memory value allowed is 8 (GB) and the default value is 128 (MB).

+**timeout:** (Optional) Maximum runtime allowed for this function in seconds.
+The maximum value is 300 and the default values is 30.

-`config` (optional) is a set of configuration variables to be passed onto the function as environment variables.
+**config:** (Optional) Set of configuration variables pass onto the function as environment variables.
-These configuration options shall override application configuration during functions execution.
+These configuration options override application configuration during functions execution.
 See [Configuration](configs.md)
 for more information.

-`expects` (optional) a list of config/env vars that are required to run this function.
-These vars will be used when running/testing locally,
-if found in your local environment.
-If these vars are not found, local testing will fail.
+**expects:** (Optional) List of configuration environment variables required to run this function.
+These variables are used when you run or test locally.
+If these variables are not found in your local environment, then your local testing fails.

-`build` (optional) is an array of local shell calls which are used to help
-building the function.
-TODO: Deprecate this?

-`triggers` (optional) is an array of `trigger` entities that specific triggers for the function.
-See [Trigger](triggers.md).
+**triggers:** (Optional) Array of `trigger` entities that specific triggers for the function.
+See [Trigger](triggers.md) for more information.